 - Georgia (Decriminalized in some areas such as Atlanta, Savannah, and Statesboro)

 Don’t assume that a misdemeanor charge means you get off lightly.
 In Indiana, for example, you could receive a six-month prison sentence.
-However, things get much worse if you are arrested and found guilty in the four states we mentioned above:
+However, things get much worse if you are arrested and found guilty in the three states we mentioned above:

 - Georgia: If you have less than an ounce, you can still get up to a year in prison.
 Possession of more than an ounce is a felony with a possible prison term of 10 years.
 The mandatory minimum sentence is a year.
 Sale of any amount is also a felony with a mandatory minimum sentence of 12 months.